umihico/minigun-requests/README.md

 ]
 result=minigun.requests(urls, scraping_xpaths, email='trial', password='trial')
 ```

-* Trial account is up to 1000 requests for one host per day.
++ If you get 'error' in result, look at [Advanced Usage](#advanced-usage)
-* "trial5" is unlimited trial account but return only 5 results.
++ Trial account is up to 1000 requests for one host per day.
-If you get 'error' in result, look at [Advanced Usage](#advanced-usage-whats-validation_xpaths)
++ "trial5" is unlimited trial account but return only 5 results.

 ### 3 dollars = 30,000 times requests!
 If you are sure your arguments works well and willing to do more requests, please go to [PayPal page](#https://ic8ntngzk4.execute-api.us-west-2.amazonaws.com/stage/paypal-topup-page) and top-up.